census-instrumentation/opencensus-service/README.md

 to decide which service backend they want to export to, before they distribute their binary instrumented by OpenCensus.

-OpenCensus Service is trying to eliminate these requirements.
-With OpenCensus Service, users do not need to redeploy or restart their applications as long as it has the OpenCensus Agent exporter.
-All they need to do is just configure and deploy OpenCensus Service separately.
-OpenCensus Service will then automatically collect traces and metrics and export to any backend of users' choice.
+The OpenCensus Service is trying to eliminate these requirements.
+With the OpenCensus Service, users do not need to redeploy or restart their applications as long as it has the OpenCensus exporter.
+All they need to do is just configure and deploy the OpenCensus Service separately.
+The OpenCensus Service will then automatically collect traces and metrics and export to any backend of users' choice.

-Currently OpenCensus Service consists of two components, [OpenCensus Agent](#opencensus-agent) and [OpenCensus Collector](#opencensus-collector).
+Currently the OpenCensus Service consists of two components, [OpenCensus Agent](#opencensus-agent) and [OpenCensus Collector](#opencensus-collector).
 High-level workflow: